 More is Better?

 In today’s society, particularly in America, we are a system that is rooted in capitalism, a system whose basic premise is to make a profit.
 And in order to make a profit, you have to sell goods or services.
 The more goods and services you sell the more profit you will make.
-The more you can sell at a higher price and a lower cost simply increases the overall profit.

 This mindset is at the heart of all advertising.
 And that my friends is why you are having countless ads shoved down your throat on your cell phones, your televisions, your gas station pumps, and the millions of billboards that pollute our highways and byways.